Legislation & Policy

 For more updates on DACA and how to renew your DACA, visit the United We Dream website.

 Please note that we are not lawyers and therefore the above should not be considered legal advice.
-If you are seeking legal advice, contact an attorney or find one through the San Francisco Immigrant Legal & Education Network (SFILEN).
+If you are seeking legal advice, contact an attorney or find one through the San Francisco Immigration Support Hub or the National Immigration Legal Services Directory.

 AB 60 requires the department to issue an original driver license to an applicant who is unable to submit satisfactory proof of legal presence in the United States.
 Driver license applicants under AB 60 must meet all other qualifications for licensure and must provide satisfactory proof of identity and California residency.